peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 This enables Verifier policies to be conditioned on the presence of secured information, instead of the absence of information.
 This section proposes syntax to support detailed assertions.
 The `credential_status_validity` claim MUST be present and be either `true` or `false`.
-The `credential_status` claim MAY be present and if present MUST be an object.
+The `credential_status_detail` claim MAY be present and if present MUST be an object.
-The semantics of the claims within the `credential_status` object are determined by the Credential Issuer.
+The semantics of the claims within the `credential_status_detail` object are determined by the Credential Issuer.

 An example of a boolean status is: